John and Juaketa Hancock

 John married Juaketa in 1973 and she assisted him in Cygany's costume development.
 He also was invited to teach at the Idyllwild Folk Dance Workshop camp for two years.
 Whenever John was not involved with dancing, he was working at General Dynamics, Convair as an industrial engineer and manufacturing estimator.

 Cygany's major achievement was the promotion of their December 1976 tour to Mexico, where the group performed in Guadalajara, Cuernavaca, and Oaxtepec.
 The group raised some $5,000 for transportation and each of the performers took vacation to make the trip.
 The highlight was their two-hour performance in Guadalajara's beautiful "Teatro Degollado" to a jam-packed audience, culminating in their spectacular "Russian Finale."
 John and Juaketa presented the "Key" to the city of San Diego from Mayor Pete Wilson to Guadalajara's mayor.
-John has always been very thankful to the 40-some dancers that went and to Juaketa's efforts in arranging the trip.
+John was always been very thankful to the 40-some dancers that went and to Juaketa's efforts in arranging the trip.

 By 1980, the Cigany dancers had performed 24 major concerts, as well as many monthly programs for local charities, businesses, and festivals throughout California.
 The group had a repertoire consisting of 18 nationalities, many of which could be expanded into their own half-hour programs.
 Each concert ended with their traditional "Russian Finale," and an invitation to the audience to meet the performers.
 It was in 1980 that Cygany gave their last performance.
 John invited former group performers to participate in their "Finale," and they came from all over the United States for this special event.
-John's recipe for group's success was to take people of average ability; utilize their desire to achieve; sprinkle with warmth and smiles; stir with patience, love, and determination; and cover with adequate choreography, so that everything came out in the oven a bright, fresh, and pretty pastry ready for viewing.
+John's recipe for group's success was to take people of average ability; utilize their desire to achieve; sprinkle with warmth and smiles; stir with patience, love, and determination; and cover with adequate choreography, so that everything came out in the oven a bright, fresh, and pastry ready for viewing.

 John and Juaketa started doing serious bicycling in 1980, with several weekend trips.
 While preparing for a trip to Zion National Park in 1984, Juaketa took a tumble and ended up with serious injuries.
 Upon her recovery, they made the decision to move to San Luis Obispo and really enjoy life.
 He worked for the county as a grant administrator and Juaketa worked as a personnel manager for a major electronics firm.
 At the end of 1988, the couple took their bikes to New Zealand and biked South Island for 12 days and over 600 miles.
 In 1989, they developed "Make It Personal," a successful embroidery business.
 They sold the business in 1998.

 In 2000, the Gypsy bug took hold and, selling everything, they hit the road in their 35-foot fifth-wheel as full-time RVers to see the USA.
 In March, they fulfilled their ultrimate dream, travelling 15,500 miles for seven months through Europe while visiting 16 countries, which exceeded their expectations.
 John's real thrill was viewing a local Serbian Festival in Szentendre, Hungary, and then joining in to dance the "kolo" dances, led by a young priest, that were the same dances that John Filcich had presented to American dancers in the 1950s!
-As he says, "It really is a small world!"
+As he said, "It really is a small world!"

 In 2003, John and Juaketa began to trace their roots on the geneology trail across the United States, and the British Isles.
-In 2004, they continue to travel North America, stopping to visit with their many friends in this wonderfully diverse continent.
+In 2004, they continued to travel North America, stopping to visit with their many friends in this wonderfully diverse continent.